lambdalabs-eu1-webchat/webchat-documentation/README.md

 - Guests can scan a QR code that takes them to the chat application where they can talk with hotel staff.

-- Receptionists and Admins can log in to see pending conversations, chat to guests, and mark conversations as resolved.
-- Guests can give a 5 star rating with an optional message at the end of each chat.

 **Feature Name:**
 Ability to generate unique guest login codes on check in and deactivate on check out